sh4tteredd/nothing-phone-1-tools/README.md

 chmod +x *
 ```

-- and first of all download all the the entire firmware that you need using
+- and first of all download all the entire firmware that you need using

 ```
 ./download.sh